king2b3/Embedded_System_Final_Project/README.md

 ### Work Assignments
 1. Let user select rounding mode for FP
+2. Change encoded for int calc to allow for new power
-2. Test code
+3. Test code
-3. Clear exceptions / other FPU out LEDS on other op selection
+4. Clear exceptions / other FPU out LEDS on other op selection
    1. Change these in state 2?
-4. Stack Queue?
+5. Stack Queue?